SV005/BlendAI/README.md

 ## ⚡ Usage

 ### 1. Run the Agent Server
-Open your terminal (VS Code or Command Prompt), ensure your virtual environment is active, and run the agent service:
+Open your new cmd terminal in VS Code, ensure your virtual environment is active, and run the agent service:
 ```
 python -m agent_service.src.main
 ```